rwydaegh/goliat/README.md

 - ☁️ **Cloud-ready** – Scale from local testing to 100s of parallel cloud simulations
 - 📊 **Analysis built-in** – Get plots and detailed SAR reports
 - 🎨 **GUI included** – Monitor progress in real-time with ETA tracking
+- 🤖 **AI Assistant** – Query codebase and documentation with natural language

 ### Project funding and Acknowledgements